WebGL 01: "Hello, triangle!"

 }

-This tutorial is WET (Write Everything Twice) for shader creation code because I avoid unnecessary abstraction in tutorials.
-Your code should definitely be DRY (Don't Repeat Yourself) - write a buildShader(shaderType, shaderCode) method for any real project to avoid nasty copy/paste problems everywhere.
+This tutorial is WET (Write Everything Twice) for shader creation code because I try to avoid too much abstraction in tutorials.
+Your code should generally be DRY (Don't Repeat Yourself) - write a buildShader(shaderType, shaderCode) method for any real project to avoid nasty copy/paste problems everywhere.

 Combining Shaders into a WebGLProgram